Pay-per-visit

 What is STI screening, and what types of tests are involved?

-STI screening involves looking for a sexually-transmitted infection when you have no symptoms.
-Many STIs cause no symptoms at all, and finding these infections through screening can help to protect others from the spread of infection and prevent complications from untreated infections.
+STI screening means getting tested for a sexually-transmitted infection even if you don't have any symptoms.
+STIs don't always cause symptoms, and testing can help stop the spread to others and prevent health problems from an untreated infection.

 Which STIs should I be tested for?

-The exact tests your provider recommends will depend on your individual lifestyle and risk level.
+Your provider will recommend a set of tests based on your lifestyle and how likely you are to get an STI.
 Though it can feel uncomfortable to answer questions about your sex life, sharing as much information as you feel comfortable with your provider will help them to order the right set of tests for you.

 Most people should be tested at least once for HIV, gonorrhea, and chlamydia.
-Depending on individual factors, a provider may also recommend screening for syphilis or trichomonas.
+In some cases, a provider may also recommend screening for syphilis or trichomoniasis (trich).
 If you’ve never been tested for hepatitis B or hepatitis C infection, your provider may also suggest these tests.
 Routine screening isn’t recommended for some other STIs, such as genital herpes and HPV.

 When is the best time to get tested for STIs?